 “We wanted to create a rallying point for Black students, a place where they can build their network,” says Yates.

 The MBA certainly helped her cultivate a network of valuable professional contacts, sometimes through beers at Pantana Bob’s.
 The program included abundant experiential learning, too.

 She worked as an analyst with NCGrowth on projects that support economic development in communities.
-For example, Anderson helped a small town develop a plan to start an incubator to accelerate the growth of small businesses and generate jobs.
+For example, Yates helped a small town develop a plan to start an incubator to accelerate the growth of small businesses and generate jobs.